What is One Health and Care?

 - Technical security measures to prevent unauthorised access

 The use of One Health and Care system can be audited at any time.
 This allows confidentiality to be monitored where necessary.

 Your information will always be held and processed securely.
 The “One Health & Care approach” is in line with the Data Protection legislation which provides the legal basis to share information between health and care services when it is needed to deliver care.
 The Care Act 2014, Children Act 2004 and the Health and Social Care Act 2015 show that Health and Social Care organisations must work together when providing care.
 The Data Protection Act 2018, also referred to as UK GDPR, shows the legal basis for data sharing and your rights.
 Both Article 6(1)(e) “performance of a task carried out in the public interest” and Article 9(2)(h) – “medical diagnosis, the provision of health or social care or treatment or management of health or social care systems” give the legal basis for our shared care record.

 Your records are kept for as long as necessary within the source systems in accordance with your care.
 Changes within the source systems are reflected within One Health and Care at the next available data upload.
 The retention schedules managed and maintained by the partners are aligned to industry best practice.

-Further information can be found in a document called Records Management Code of Practice for Health and Social Care 2016.
+Further information can be found in a document called Record Management Code of Practice for Health and Social Care 2021.

 If your data is restricted from view, you can change your mind at any time and have your data viewable by contacting your GP Practice.
 If you opted out of the national Summary Care Record previously then your data will be automatically restricted from view within One Health and Care and do not need to contact your GP unless you wish to change this.

-If your data is restricted, your information will not be viewable via One Health and Care however it will continue to be shared by care organisations by phone, email and on paper where required as part of your direct care.
+If your data is restricted, your information will not be viewable within One Health and Care however it will continue to be shared by health and care organisations by phone, email and on paper where required as part of your direct care.